 It was cut in 1825, left unfinished, and later much of it silted up.
 Its curved line is still clearly visible from the air.
 It may seem strange to cut a canal through an island, when you can sail around it already – but with the technology of the time, that was the best option to avoid the shallows.

-after this development, pass the yacht harbour of Uitdam: the cycle path now continues on top of the curving dike.
+after this development, pass the yacht harbour of Uitdam.
+The cycle path now continues on the curving dike.

 at the small village of Uitdam, the cycle path drops back down to the road.
 This is a farming village rather than a fishing village, oriented to the polder, the landward side.
 After the village, the path climbs back up to the dike.